andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ### KeyBinding

-This immutable class represents either a key pressed, a key typed, or a key released, with zero or mode modifiers such as Ctrl, Shift, Alt, or Meta.
-This class is suitable to be put into a map to be matched against a KeyEvent by the InputMap.
+This immutable class represents either a key pressed, a key typed, or a key released, with zero or more modifiers such as `Ctrl`, `Shift`, `Alt`, or `Meta`.
+This class is suitable to be put into a map to be matched against a `KeyEvent` by the `InputMap`.

-Most KeyBindings, corresponding to a KEY_PRESSED event, can be constructed with one of the convenient factory methods:
+Most `KeyBindings`, corresponding to a `KEY_PRESSED` event, can be constructed with one of the convenient factory methods:

 - public static KeyBinding **alt**(KeyCode)
 - public static KeyBinding **command**(KeyCode)